mix-php/swoolefor/README.md

 - `-e, --exec`	Swoole application or other script start command
 - `-d, --daemon`	Run in the background
+- `--no-inotify` Do not use the inotify extension
 - `--watch`	Watch code file directory
 - `--delay`	File change delay processing (seconds)
 - `--ext`		Monitor only changes to these extensions